SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFindAgent/GetSpecifiedCriteriaInformationWithDefaults.md

 so.topic: reference
 ---

 Get criteria information from a set of saved criteria, for a specific set of columns.
-The result contains the restrictions in two forms: fully populated ArchiveRestrictionInfo objects, used to display details and for saving changes; and as a list suitable for an Archive control.
+The result contains the restrictions in two forms: fully populated NSArchiveRestrictionInfo objects, used to display details and for saving changes; and as a list suitable for an Archive control.
 ALL columns specified in the call will be present in the results; those that do not have corresponding criteria set will have empty values and the default (first) operator, with the IsActive flag set to false.

 **Parameters:**
  - **storageType** Restriction storage type specification, either 'Criteria' or 'Reporter' (or possible extensions)